-Runx3 is a key player in cell-lineage fate decisions including in DC and do so to some extent by mediating response to TGF.
-For example, Runx3 regulates TGF-mediated lung DC cell functions, facilitates specification of murine splenic CD11b+Esamhi DC and is mandatory to the TGF-dependent development of skin Langerhans cells (Dicken et al., 2013; Fainaru et al., 2004).
-TGFβ-dependence of differentiation of intestinal CD103+CD11b+ DC was also demonstrated (Bain et al., 2017; Schridde et al., 2017).
+Runx3 is a key player in cell-lineage fate, including in DCs and exert their effects, to some extent, by mediating the response to TGF-.
+For example, Runx3 regulates TGF--mediated lung DC functions, facilitates the specification of murine splenic CD11b+Esamhi DCs, and is mandatory to the TGF--dependent development of skin Langerhans cells (Dicken et al., 2013; Fainaru et al., 2004).
+The TGF-β-dependence of the differentiation of intestinal CD103+CD11b+ DCs has also been demonstrated (Bain et al., 2017; Schridde et al., 2017).

-We found that Runx3 is expressed at low levels in ~ 20% of intestinal cDC1 whereas it is highly expressed in the majority of cDC2 cells.
-Given that Runx3Δ LP shows reduced abundance of these mature CD103+CD11b+ cDC2, it is conceivable that Runx3 participates in TGFβ signaling in cDC2.
-Mice lacking colonic cDC1 can still establish tolerance, presumably by their CD11b+ cDC2 (Veenbergen et al., 2016), so the fact that colonic CD11b+ cDC2 are affected in Runx3Δ mice may imply that these cells contribute to colitis development.
+We found that Runx3 is expressed at low levels in ~ 20% of intestinal cDC1 cells, whereas it is highly expressed in the majority of cDC2 cells.
+Given that the Runx3Δ LP shows reduced abundance of these mature CD103+CD11b+ cDC2 cells, it is conceivable that Runx3 participates in TGF-β signaling in cDC2 subsets.
+Mice lacking colonic cDC1 can still establish tolerance, presumably by their CD11b+ cDC2 subsets (Veenbergen et al., 2016).
+Thus, the fact that colonic CD11b+ cDC2 cells are affected in Runx3Δ mice may imply that these cells contribute to the development of colitis.

-Analysis of cDC2 transcriptomes of Runx3Δ vs. WT revealed that merely 31 of the 236 DEGs in Runx3Δ cDC2 were common with those of Runx3Δ RM.
-Remarkably, ~40% of these 31 common DEGs were inflammation-regulating genes, including 10 commonly up-regulated pro-inflammatory genes and 3 commonly down-regulated anti-inflammatory genes.
-Most of these common pro-inflammatory genes up-regulated in Runx3Δ RM and cDC2 are also up-regulated in IL10ra and/or IL10rb-deficient RM (Table 1).
-These results imply that like their Runx3Δ RM counterparts, LP Runx3Δ cDC2 contribute to the colitis phenotype by acquiring a pro-inflammatory state.
-Cross-analysis of Runx3Δ cDC2 DEGs with genes that harbored overlapping Runx3-bound peaks in ChIP-seq assays revealed that 65 of them contained a RUNX motif marking them as high-confidence Runx3 target genes.
-Ten of these cDC2 high-confidence Runx3 targets were common to those in RM and the human homologs of 4 of them CD300LF, IFIH1, IRF4 and SLC22A5 (mouse Slc22a21) harbor SNPs associated with IBD, CD, UC and/or celiac.
-Of particular interest is the known importance of Irf4 for the survival of intestinal CD103+CD11b+ DC (Persson et al., 2013), which can explain the reduced abundance of these cells in Runx3Δ colon.
+Analysis of cDC2 transcriptomes of Runx3Δ vs. WT mice revealed that merely 31 of the 236 DEGs in Runx3Δ cDC2 cells were similar to those of Runx3Δ RMs.
+Remarkably, ~40% of these 31 common DEGs were inflammation-regulating genes, including 10 commonly up-regulated pro-inflammatory genes and three commonly down-regulated anti-inflammatory genes.
+Most of these common pro-inflammatory genes that are up-regulated in Runx3Δ RMs and cDC2 cells, are also up-regulated in IL10ra and/or IL10rb-deficient RMs (Table 1).
+These results imply that like their Runx3Δ RM counterparts, LP Runx3Δ cDC2 cells contribute to the colitis phenotype by acquiring a pro-inflammatory state.

+Cross analysis of Runx3Δ cDC2 DEGs with genes that harbored overlapping Runx3-bound peaks in ChIP-seq assays revealed that 65 of these genes contained a RUNX motif, marking them as high-confidence Runx3 target genes.
+Ten of these cDC2 high-confidence Runx3 targets were common to those in RMs, and the human homologs of four, CD300LF, IFIH1, IRF4, and SLC22A5 (mouse Slc22a21) harbored SNPs associated with IBD, CD, UC, and/or celiac disease.
+Of particular interest is the known importance of Irf4 for the survival of intestinal CD103+CD11b+ DCs (Persson et al., 2013), which can explain the reduced abundance of these cells in the Runx3Δ colon.